-The Committee focuses primarily on the safety aspects of existing power reactors, other nuclear installations and new power reactors; it also considers the safety implications of scientific and technical developments of future reactor technologies and designs.
+The Committee focuses primarily on the safety aspects of existing power reactors, other nuclear installations, new power reactors and Small Modular Reactors; it also considers the safety implications of scientific and technical developments of future reactor technologies and designs.
 Further, the scope for the Committee includes human and organisational research activities and technical developments that affect nuclear safety.

 The Committee may sponsor specialist meetings and technical working groups to further its objectives.
 In implementing its programme the Committee establishes co-operative mechanisms with the Committee on Nuclear Regulatory Activities in order to work with that Committee on matters of common interest, avoiding unnecessary duplications.

 The Committee also co-operates with the Committee on Radiation Protection and Public Health, the Radioactive Waste Management Committee, the Committee for Technical and Economic Studies on Nuclear Energy Development and the Fuel Cycle, the Nuclear Science Committee, and other NEA committees and activities on matters of common interest.